Bri't Ahavah - Covenant of Love

-Brit Ahavah is a peripetetic (wandering) multi-ethnic congregation for the past 20 years.
+Brit Ahavah is a peripatetic (wandering) multi-ethnic congregation for the past 20 years.
 We rented in Livermore, Dublin, Pleasanton, and now back in Livermore.

-We pray that you will experience how aspects of Shabbat and festivals point to the love of G-d and his holy calling for our daily life.
+We pray that you will experience how aspects of Erev Shabbat, Shabbat, and Levitical festivals point to the love of G-d and his holy calling for our daily life.

 Interested in learning more?

 We believe there is one book of Jewish Scriptures, consisting of the Tanakh (Torah, Prophets, Writings) and B’rit Hadasha (The Renewed Covenant) containing the progressive revelation of G-d, with each renewed covenant being an extension coming naturally out of the previous covenant.
 We believe G-d’s word is wholly inspired by Him and worthy of our full trust in its completeness, accuracy and consistency.